When Should I Put a Sleeping Bag on a Newborn?

 What’s the appropriate sleeping bag size?

-When selecting your baby’s sleeping bag, choosing the right size is a very important factor to consider.
+When selecting your baby’s sleeping bag, it is very important to choose the right size.
 The wrong size means that your baby won’t be safe.
 Your sleeping bag should fit your baby snugly at the top to prevent them from slipping down.

 Warmth rating or the tog weight?

-Your baby’s room temperature should be anywhere between 18-19 degrees at all times.
-Be sure to choose the correct tog for your baby using a tog index.
-The lower the sleeping bag tog index, the cooler the sleeping bag.
-If the room is at temperatures between 18-19 degrees, go for a sleeping bag with a tog 2 index.
+Your baby’s room temperature should be between 18 and 19 degrees at all times.
+Be sure to choose the correct sleeping bag for your baby using a tog index.
+The lower the sleeping bag’s tog index, the cooler the sleeping bag.
+If the room is between 18 and 19 degrees, go for a sleeping bag with a tog 2 index.

 Tog 3.5 sleeping bags fit a room with temperatures under 14 degrees but must be accompanied by cotton baby sleepsuits.
 During summer, when temperatures are between 22-24 degrees, go for a tog 1.5 index sleeping bag.
 For temperatures over 25 degrees, go for a tog 0.5 tog sleeping bag with short-sleeved baby sleepsuits.